duckytran2k6/CLI_QuackyENC/INSTRUCTION.md

 ## ✅ **PREREQUISITES:**
 - Make sure to have Java JDK downloaded.
 (See the JDK_SETUP instruction file for more information)
-- The directory to the tool's extracted zip folder according to your OS. (i.e ../Download/BetaRelease/BetaRelease for Windows)
+- The directory to the tool's extracted zip folder according to your OS. (i.e ..\Download\BetaRelease\BetaRelease for Windows file explorer)

 ## 🖥️ **INSTRUCTIONS:**
 - Once you have successfully download the zip folder, please open your OS terminal and  perform the following command: